Counting Trainer Game & Guide:

 Ok, You've Convinced Me.
 So How Does It Work?

-To card count properly you'll need to keep a running tally based on the face value of any cards revealed.
+To card count properly, whether in an online blackjack game or live, you'll need to keep a running tally based on the face value of any cards revealed.
 Cards are assigned a value of either +1, 0, or -1, according to their face value, with higher cards attributed -1 status and lower cards +1.

 What this does, providing you keep an accurate count as the cards are dealt, is allow you to monitor the running value of the cards left remaining in the deck.
 Which in turn dictates when you should bet high (when the value of the cards remaining in the deck is low) and when you should bet low or not at all (when the value of the cards remaining in the deck is high).